 If you wish to change the orientation of the star diagonal, loosen the thumbscrew on the eyepiece adapter until the star diagonal rotates freely.
 Rotate the diagonal to the desired position and tighten the thumbscrew.

 The Eyepiece

 The eyepiece, is the optical element that magnifies the image focused by the telescope.
-The eyepiece fits either directly into the focuser (130 mm model) or into the star diagonal (70 mm and 90 mm models).
 To install the eyepiece: